Studios opened in Luton with rock band Jethro Tull.

-Any format of digital file to include MP3, FLAC and WAV files for iTunes, all Masters provided to Mastered for iTunes standard.
+Any format of digital file to include MP3, FLAC and WAV files for iTunes, Amazon Music, Spotify and others.
+All Masters provided to Mastered for iTunes standard.

 EQ production masters ready for Master Disc cutting.
 Vinyl digital masters prepared to take into account special requirements required for this analogue medium which is very different from the specification for compact disc or digital files.

 Source masters can be provided via the internet and delivered to clients and DDP masters direct to manufacturers.

 Mastering equipment includes the hardware main frame TC Electronic System 6000.